 2. The area under application need not be contiguous and shall be defined in the application in the form of blocks comprising one or more cells of a grid, as provided by the Authority.

-3. The area under application shall be an area previously subject to an Exploration Contract for which environmental baseline studies are carried out data [gathered in accordance with the relevant Standards] is available.
+3. The area under application shall be an area previously subject to an Exploration Contract for which [sufficient] environmental baseline [Alt.
+1 studies are carried out] [Alt.
+2 data gathered in accordance with the relevant Standards is [publicly] available].

-[4.
-The area under application must be covered by a relevant Regional Environmental Management Plan pursuant to regulation 44bis.]
+4. The area under application must be covered by a Regional Environmental Management Plan pursuant to regulation 44bis[, where applicable].

 [5.
-In the application, the applicant shall provide an overview of other potential legitimate activities in the marine environment covered by the application, and a statement confirming whether the area under application or any part of it has received attention under any other [Alt.
+In the application, the Applicant shall provide an overview of other potential legitimate activities in the Marine Environment covered by the application, and a statement confirming whether the area under application or any part of it has received attention under any other [Alt.
 1 international organisation or treaty regime] [Alt.
 2 relevant legal instruments and framework and relevant global regional, subregional and sectorial body].]

 [5.
 Alt.
-For any part of the area under application, to the extent practicable after reasonable investigations, the applicant shall in the application provide an overview of other potential activities in the Marine Environment covered by the application, and indicate whether the area or any part of it is designated or managed or under consideration under any other relevant legal instruments and frameworks and relevant global, regional or sub-regional organizations.
+For any part of the area under application, to the extent practicable after reasonable investigations, the Applicant shall in the application provide an overview of other potential activities in the Marine Environment covered by the application, and indicate whether the area or any part of it is designated or managed or under consideration under any other relevant legal instruments and frameworks and relevant global, regional or sub-regional organizations.
 [The Applicant shall also indicate that it is aware of its obligation of reasonable regard to other activities in the Area in accordance with article 147].]

-[ ]
+6. Where an application concerns a Reserved Area, the Enterprise shall be given an opportunity to decide whether it intends to carry out activities in the area in accordance with article 9 of Annex III to the Convention and Section 2 of the Annex to the Agreement.